EhsanLasani/ELA-Main/01_Definition/Guidelines/Threat_Modeling_Guide.md

 - Cost-effective: cheaper to fix vulnerabilities in design than production
 - Improves communication between security and development teams
 - Creates audit trail for compliance

----

-## 2. When to Conduct Threat Modeling

-### Required Scenarios
-- New system or feature design (before implementation)
-- Significant architecture changes
-- Integration with external systems
-- Handling of sensitive data (PII, financial, health)
-- Public-facing applications

----

 ## 3. STRIDE Methodology Overview